orbeon/orbeon-forms-doc/Upgrading-from-older-versions.md

 ## Difficulty of upgrades

-Since Orbeon Forms 4.0, we have switched to a faster release cycle, with releases every few months.

 Here are some general considerations:

 - Orbeon Forms 4.0 was a large release with many changes.
 In general upgrades between pre-4.0 releases and 4.x releases are more difficult than upgrades between two 4.x releases.